kursatdemirdelen/cultofdrive/README.md

 # 🚗 Cult of Drive

-> A curated digital garage for 90s–2000s BMW icons.
-Authentic builds, lived-in stories, and a community that still feels the road.
+> A curated digital garage celebrating 90s-2000s BMW icons.
+Share authentic builds, connect with enthusiasts, and preserve the stories that make these cars legendary.

 ![BMW E36](public/images/bmw-e36.png)

 ## ✨ Features

 ### Core Features
-- **Discover**: Browse and search BMW builds with advanced filtering
+- **Browse & Discover**: Curated BMW builds with advanced search and filtering
 - **My Garage**: Personal collection management for authenticated users
-- **Car Details**: Comprehensive car pages with specs, images, and stories
+- **Car Details**: Comprehensive pages with specs, images, and owner stories
-- **User Profiles**: Driver pages showcasing their builds
+- **User Profiles**: Driver pages showcasing their builds and history
-- **Admin Dashboard**: Complete car management with moderation tools

 ### Social Features
 - **Favorites**: Save and track your favorite builds
-- **Comments**: Engage with the community
+- **Comments**: Engage with the community on car listings
-- **Real-time Notifications**: Get notified of new favorites and comments
+- **Notifications**: Real-time updates for favorites and comments
-- **Share**: Share builds on social media
+- **Social Feed**: Community posts and updates

-### Advanced Features
+### Admin & Advanced
+- **Admin Dashboard**: Complete car management with analytics
+- **Marketplace**: Buy and sell BMW builds with inquiry system
+- **Moderation**: Content reporting and review system
 - **Analytics**: View tracking and engagement metrics
-- **Moderation**: Report system with admin review panel
-- **Marketplace**: Buy and sell BMW builds
-- **Image Gallery**: Multi-image support with lightbox

 ## 🛠️ Tech Stack